 Nihonbashi Brewery

-The lunch menu offers great prices for pasta and pizza.
-Vegetable smoothies and salads from contract farmers with free refills are also included, so you will be completely satisfied!
+The lunch menu offers great value with pasta and pizza, accompanied by vegetable smoothies and salads from contract farmers with free refills, ensuring complete satisfaction.

 Find out more about Nihonbashi Brewery here on Google maps.